open-policy-agent/opa/docs/book/rest-api.md

 ## <a name="performance-metrics"></a> Performance Metrics

 OPA can report detailed performance metrics at runtime.
-Currently, performance metrics can be requested on individual API calls and are returned inline with the API response.
+Performance metrics can be requested on individual API calls and are returned inline with the API response.
 To enable performance metric collection on an API call, specify the `metrics=true` query parameter when executing the API call.
 Performance metrics are currently supported for the following APIs:

 - Data API GET
 - Data API POST